-2023/24 Budget includes VAT collections obligations for non-resident service providers from January 2024
+2023/24 Budget drops proposals for VAT collections obligations for non-resident service providers from 2024

-The Israeli government drawn 2023/24 budget which will include a proposal to extend Israeli VAT collections obligations to foreign providers and digital platforms for digital or electronic services to consumers.
-There is no provision, so far, for a VAT registration threshold.
+The Israeli government has reportedly abandoned 2023/24 budget plans to extend Israeli VAT collections obligations to foreign providers and digital platforms for digital or electronic services to consumers.

 This was originally proposed in 2016, and in many budgets since.
 It would follow many other global VAT digital services implementations.